xantln/group20-library-capstone/docs/pages/installation.md

     make run
     ```

-1. Make Django's static content available.
-This only needs to be ran once or after changing versions of Django.
+1. Make Django’s static content available.
+It only needs to be run once or after changing versions of Django.

     ```sh
     make collectstatic